 Escondido children represent thirty-two countries and speak more than twenty-five languages.
 Compared to other schools in the district, Escondido has the highest percentage of students who speak a language other than English.
 Due to our international population, Escondido emphasizes global awareness and multicultural education.
 Our teachers help children develop an awareness of and an appreciation for various cultures and holidays through assemblies, visitors, music, art, and other activities.
 Our school encourages each child to reach their greatest personal potential through a nurturing child-centered environment.

-Parents wishing to enter the Spanish program at Escondido can find more information here.
+Admission to the Spanish Immersion program is decided by a lottery.
+Parents wishing to enter the Spanish program at Escondido can find more information on the PAUSD website.